ChristianGracia/Java/bestHand/README.md

 +5 pts per face card remaining at end

 +3 pts per 3 card straight and an additional +3 pts for every extra card in straight

+## Game Status

+done, needs refactoring and testing

+## Code Review

+goals: see where code can be improved